What Color Light Is Best For Your Eyes? Do you need this information? Check this out.

 Take a moment to consider the places where you spend the most time.
 At what point in the process do you think about the impact of different light sources on your eyes when you’re making plans to build, decorate, or style your home?

-How does your office space look like?
+What does your office space look like?
 It is important to remember that these places have purposes, whether to rest or get work done, and you shouldn’t be thinking about lighting.
 You are most often exposed to and use a specific type of light that affects your environment and your eyes.
 When choosing a lighting source, this should be carefully considered.

 The research suggests that exposure to blue light may contribute to age-related macular degeneration.
 In addition, a study of photoreceptor cells found that blue light released toxic molecules.
 These molecules cause damage that may lead to AMD.